(Updated 5/20/20) A list of movies about mental health and substance abuse – includes PDF printable discussion questions

-I’m friends with a nurse who didn’t even know the difference (until I pointed it out).
+I am friends with a nurse who did not know the difference (until I pointed it out).
 A person with a mental illness may seem less intelligent due to various factors, but mental illness is not comparable to mental retardation.
-Today, we refer to mental retardation as intellectual disability (due to the negative connotations attached to the word “retarded”).
+Today, we refer to mental retardation as intellectual disability (due to the negative connotations attached to the word ‘retarded’).

 A person with an intellectual disability (ID) struggles to understand, comprehend, and/or form memories.
-A person with mental illness, on the other hand, may have superior intelligence, but could seem “slow” due to distractions brought on by their illness.
-(For example, it’s difficult to focus on a conversation when you’re having racing thoughts or hearing voices.)
+A person with mental illness, on the other hand, may have superior intelligence, but could seem slow due to distractions brought on by their illness.
+(For example, it is difficult to focus on a conversation when you’re having racing thoughts or hearing voices.)

 8. A person with schizophrenia has multiple personalities.

-In addition to auditory hallucinations, someone with schizophrenia may experience visual hallucinations, delusions, disorganized thoughts, cognitive deficits, and/or what’s referred to as “negative” symptoms.
-(A negative symptom is a lack of something that’s typically present in someone without schizophrenia.
-For example, a person with schizophrenia may be socially withdrawn or he/she may seem very “flat” [without emotion]).
+In addition to auditory hallucinations, someone with schizophrenia may experience visual hallucinations, delusions, disorganized thoughts, cognitive deficits, and/or what’s referred to as negative symptoms.
+A negative symptom is a lack of something that is typically present in someone without schizophrenia.
+For example, a person with schizophrenia may be socially withdrawn or he/she may seem very flat, or without emotion.

-9. Alcohol makes you depressed because it’s a depressant.
+9. Alcohol makes you depressed because it is a depressant.

-Yes, alcohol is a depressant; but as a “depressant,” it depresses your central nervous system, leading to slurred speech, trouble with coordination, etc. The “depressant” effects of alcohol are unrelated to clinical depression.
+Yes, alcohol is a depressant. but as a depressant, it depresses your central nervous system, leading to slurred speech, trouble with coordination, etc. The intoxicating effects of alcohol are not symptoms of depression.

 However, heavy alcohol use is associated with depression and other mental disorders.
-Someone who is struggling with depression or anxiety may drink as a way to self-medicate.
+Someone who has depression or anxiety may drink to self-medicate.
 Alternatively, someone with an alcohol use disorder may develop depression, as alcohol upsets the chemical balance in the brain.
-The lifestyle of someone with alcohol use disorder may also lead to intense guilt, shame, and/or hopelessness, which can in turn lead to depression.
+What’s more, a person may regret the things they do while intoxicated, leading to intense guilt, shame, and/or hopelessness.

 Please help end the stigma attached to mental and substance use disorders by sharing this post!